 It’s been a little while since I’ve done a book round-up, so I thought I’d share some of our current favorites now that we’ve crossed into four year old territory.
-These are still largely picture books, though I’m hoping to get into some more early chapter books soon.
+These are still largely picture books similar to my favorite books for three year olds, though I’m hoping to get into some more early chapter books soon.
 They’re all quite a hit, along with lots of ones from past round-ups that are still in our daily rotation!

 Milo Imagines The World by Matt de la Peña, Illustrated by Christian Robinson: The duo that wrote one of our other favorite books is at it again!
 This book is about Milo and how he learns that you rarely can know a person and their story just by looking at them!